 Sudoku Solving Strategies — Complete Overview

 One of the most frustrating moments in sudoku is being stuck without knowing what to try next.
 This guide presents all core solving strategies in order of complexity — from the simplest techniques that solve every easy puzzle to the advanced methods needed for expert grids.
-Use it as a reference whenever you need to know what to try.
+Use it as a reference whenever you need to know what to try, and follow the links to deep-dive guides for each technique.

 Level 1: Beginner Strategies